uw-it-aca/django-saferecipient-email-backend/README.md

 This makes it so you can use any email address you like during testing, without worrying about spamming people.
 The original To:, CC:, BCC: and From: will be attached.

-Specific email addresses, domains, etc. that will bypass the safe email routing can be added via a regex-based whitelist.
+Specific email addresses, domains, etc. that will bypass the safe email routing can be added via a regex-based safelist.

 ### Configuration